 What professional qualifications do property professionals need?

 Graduate schemes will focus on gaining a professional qualification known as chartership.
-This will be with either the Royal Institution of Chartered Surveyors (RICS) or the Royal Town Planning Institute (RTPI).
+This will be with either the RICS or the Royal Town Planning Institute RTPI.
 This will allow you to call yourself a 'chartered surveyor' or 'chartered planner'.
 Knowledge of how different graduate schemes are structured and how they approach the assessments to become chartered should be taken into consideration when applying to employers.
 This can also demonstrate your interest in a particular employer.

 Top skills to get a job in the property industry